1. Tech Support

 Please visit our FAQs of this website to find answers for your question.
-If you need further TECHNICAL SUPPORT, please write us an e-mail to [email protected] Our technical support personnel will respond within one business day.
+If you have further questions, please write us an e-mail to firstname.lastname@example.org.
+Our technical support personnel will respond within one business day.

 Cultures of cells that are attached to a natural or artificial substrate.
 Often referred to as monolayer cultures, but may be expanded to include multilamellar cultures.